neemoh/sigma7/README.md

 ## Topics
 The following topics are published to:
-* /pose  <PoseStamped> Cartesian pose of the end effector.
+* /pose  type:PoseStamped - Cartesian pose of the end effector.
-* /buttons <Joy> Contains the states of two buttons of sigma.
+* /buttons type:Joy - Contains the states of two buttons of sigma.
 First is the gripper button emulation, and second is the foot pedal.
-* /twist  <TwistStamped> Cartesian velocities of the end-effector
+* /twist  type:TwistStamped - Cartesian velocities of the end-effector

 The following topic is subscribed to:
-* /force_feedback <WrenchStamped> Receives wrench information and when the foot pedal is pressed it sends the wrenches to the sigma device.
+* /force_feedback type:WrenchStamped - Receives wrench information and when
+the foot pedal is pressed it sends the wrenches to the sigma device.
 Note that you can lock the orientation of the end-effector (useful in tele-operation) when the foot-pedal is released if you set the